vitadisplays/puppet-oxid/README.markdown

 ```

 ### oxid::sshFetchRemoteSQL
-Fetch via ssh shop sql data.
-Compress them to an archive in the proxy directory.
+Fetch via ssh shop sql data and import them to the MySQL Database.
-The proxy directory allows you to use the archive files without downloading them twice.
+The backup directory allows you to use the archive files without downloading them twice.
 Use purge => true to purge archive file.
 Allowed compression for the archive: gzip, bzip2 and none.

-Use dump_tables => [] download all tablesand views.
+Use dump_tables => [] download all tables and views.
 This example use an advance statement to collect all table names excluding oxadminlog and all views.
-In the oxid Enterprise Edition, views will be generated.
-This could result in some problems.
-To avoid this, you have exclude all views in mysql dump.
+In the oxid Enterprise Edition, Views shoul be excluded in the dump.
+Otherwise you run in some problems.

 I have prepare two dump_options: $oxid::params::default_remote_dump_options_utf8 and $oxid::params::default_remote_dump_options_latin1.
 This allows you creating mysql dumps for utf8 and latin1 charsets.